 Once you have your digital audio recorder, you're ready to start your new podcast.
 Do you know how to get your podcast on iTunes?
 How do you edit your podcast episodes to take out the extra 'ums' and 'yeahs'?
 What file type do you need to record in?
 Those are great questions with easy answers.

-We created our Podcast Launch Plan for Influencers to give you all the info you need to set up, launch, and grow your podcast.
+We created our Podcast Launch Plan for Thought Leaders to give you all the info you need to set up, launch, and grow your podcast.
 We teach you how to:

-Download The Podcast Launch Plan for Influencers to get started today!
+Download The Podcast Launch Plan for Thought Leaders to get started!